C-PINN: A neural network framework based on the Cord\`{e}s condition for solving linear and fully nonlinear equations in non-divergence form and its applications: Numerical experiments

 A larger $\sigma_{\max}$ Proxy implies an extremely sharp and irregular functional topology, which forces the optimization to become highly unstable or even diverge.
 Conversely, a smaller and bounded value demonstrates that the landscape has been effectively smoothed, allowing the optimizer to descend safely.

-All experiments were implemented within a consistent training and evaluation framework, and the computations were carried out on a workstation with an NVIDIA RTX3080Ti(12GB), i2-core Intel Xeon Silver 4214R CPU, using Python3.12 with PyTorch2.3.0 and CUDA12.1 on Ubuntu22.04.
+All experiments were implemented within a consistent training and evaluation framework, and the computations were carried out on a workstation with an NVIDIA RTX4090(24GB), Intel(R) Xeon(R) Gold 6430 CPU, using Python3.10 with PyTorch2.3.0 and CUDA12.4.1 on Ubuntu22.04.